FLTA Supervisor/LCTL Coordinator

 Arabic: Dr. Brahim Chakrani

-Chinese: Dr. Ho-Hsin Huang and Tze Lang Sang
+Chinese: Dr. Ho-Hsin Huang and Dr. Tze Lang Sang

 Ho-Hsin Huang’s research focuses on phonology, phonetics, phonology-phonetics interface, speech perception/production and loanword phonology.
 Her current work is mainly on Chinese loanword phonology.
 She is specifically interested in loanword input representations.
 She is also interested in language acquisition and bilingualism.